Scandinavia trip planning: which country should you go to?

 – The Hardangervidda plateau

-– The northern islands of Lofoten, Vesterålen and possibly Senja Island
+- The arctic islands of Lofoten, Vesterålen and possibly Senja Island

 – The glaciers of Jostedalsbreen National Park and Folgefonna National Park